 Ohio Overtime and Labor LawsHere, you’ll find an overview of the Ohio minimum wage and overtime pay laws.
 The Lore Law Firm has extensive experience working to enforce Ohio’s wage and hour laws to recover unpaid overtime for workers.
-If you think you have not received the overtime pay that is legally owed to you, please be sure to contact the Lore Law Firm for a confidential and free review of your circumstances.
+If you think you have not received the overtime pay that is legally owed to you per Ohio overtime rules, please be sure to contact the Lore Law Firm for a confidential and free review of your circumstances to determine whether or not any Ohio overtime rules have been broken.

 Minimum Wage Regulations